 The Tag Zone

 At The Tag Zone, participants play an assortment of organized games with safety always on our minds.
 All games are supervised with rules constantly enforced.
 We strongly encourage team work in order to play as many games as possible.
+MINIMUM AGE OF 6 AND UP.

 About Open Play